EdgazeDocsEdgaze Docs

 • Publishing

-A workflow is a chain of connected blocks.
+A workflow is a chain of blocks.
 Each block does one job.
-The lines between them define how data moves from one step to the next.
+Connections show how data moves toward the result.

 text